Assurance of Compliance with Federal Regulation Statement

 Newberry College does not engage in unlawful discrimination based on gender/gender identity, sexual orientation, race, color, national origin, religion, age, marital status or disability, in the execution of its educational programs, activities, employment, daily operations or admission policies, in accordance with all applicable federal, state, and local laws.

-Discrimination and harassment includes many forms of conduct and behavior.
+Discrimination and harassment include many forms of conduct and behavior.
 Any form of discrimination or harassment contradicts the policies of Newberry College and will not be condoned or tolerated.

 Discrimination and/or harassment on the basis of any protected characteristic is strictly prohibited.
 Under the Newberry College Discrimination and Harassment policy, discrimination and/or harassment is any conduct (verbal, non-verbal, or physical) that is hostile or adverse toward any individual because of his or her gender/gender identity, sexual orientation, race, color, national origin, religion, age, marital status or disability or any other characteristic protected by law, or that of his/her relatives, friends or associates and that: (A) creates an intimidating, hostile or offensive work or learning environment; or, (B) unreasonably interferes with an individual’s work or academic performance; or, (C) otherwise adversely affects an individual’s employment or academic opportunities.